Definitely-Human/rpgmanager-client/README.md

 Here is the list of all technologies used in this project: HTML, CSS, TailwindCSS, JavaScript, React, Vite, React Testing Library, Cypress, ESLint, Redux Toolkit, Axios, Docker, Git, Github CI.

+Some of the features that already work:

+-   Responsive web interface made with React and <b>TailwindCSS</b>
+-   Multi-paged app layout with protected routes using <b>React Router</b>.
+-   Multiple unit tests with <b>React Testing Library</b> and E2E tests with <b>Cypress</b>.
+-   Can perform CRUD operations on Tasks and Categories using UI.

 ## Installation

 1. Clone this project.